-She didn't notice him when he first strolled into the Grand Pump Room.
+Jesslyn Chance didn't notice Larkin Denby when he first strolled into the Grand Pump Room.
 The columned space, which served as the social center of the spa, was already crowded.
 She could only catch glimpses of the light blue walls and bronze wall clock across from her.

 And she had been busy welcoming the other arrivals-a pair of spinster sisters, hair pulled back from their wrinkled cheeks; a weathered-faced general who'd served in India; and a mother and daughter fresh from London, their pale muslin gowns proclaiming the latest fashion.
-She guided the general to Lord Wesley Featherstone for conversation and pointed out an eligible bachelor to the mother and daughter, who promptly inveigled an invitation.
+She guided the general to a gentleman of his era for conversation and pointed out an eligible bachelor to the mother and daughter, who promptly inveigled an introduction.

 She thought perhaps the elderly sisters might enjoy her aunt Maudlyn's company, as her aunt had yet to take up her place at the harpsichord in the southwest corner of the Pump Room.
 But her tiny aunt positively vibrated with excitement, standing on the toes of her black leather half boots.

 "It's him," she whispered to Jess as they stood behind the tall desk holding the Welcome Book that listed everyone who had ever visited the spa.
 "The pirate."

 Oh, was it pirates today?
 She'd thought it trolls now.
 Maudie was given to odd fancies like that.
 She claimed friendships with mermaids and was equally certain Napoleon's agents were hiding in the vicar's wardrobe.
 Her tendency to whimsy was one of the reasons the Spa Corporation Council had made Jess the official hostess of the spa a year ago instead of her older aunt.